 Equally counter-productive is the Muslim Association of Britain’s recent press-release which condemns ISIS but also suggests the group are not only not Muslim but are part of an (undefined) plot to damage Islam: ‘The group is purposely doing severe damage to the reputation of Muslims across the world and is attempting to defame the image of Islam.’

 It is useful to consider how effective anti-racism campaigns would be if they had followed the same tactics (‘Nick Griffin?
 We really don’t consider him to be English because he’s adopted many foreign practices.
 The BNP?
 Oh, they’re part of an insidious plot by foreigners to damage Britain.’).

 On the contrary, effective counter-racism work has always involved identifying, countering, modifying or openly rejecting a range of traditional cultural practices, narratives and ideas; counter-radicalisation work in Muslim communities should be no different.

 Accepting that Islamist extremists are also Muslims, and that aspects of their ideology are deeply entrenched in Islamic tradition, is an essential first step.

 James Brandon is an associate fellow at the International Centre for the Study of Radicalisation and Political Violence (ICSR).
 He was formerly the director of research at Quilliam, the counter-extremism think tankLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.